younisdev/Napula-Wealth-V0.5/README.md

-# Napula Wealth (V0.5)
+# Freelancer Portfolio: Napula Wealth (V0.5)

-Napula Wealth is a platform that combines three main features: stock tracking, budget management, and currency conversion, aimed to provide users with a comprehensive tool for managing their financial state and improving it.
-Whether you're an investor, a budgeter, or someone who wants to convert currency easily, Napula Wealth offers all of these and more in one platform with top-notch security and privacy.

-# Distinctiveness and Complexity:

-Napula Wealth stands out from all other old CS50 web projects due to its unique combination of features aimed at providing significant value to a broad audience, including investors, business owners, and programmers.
-With its comprehensive APIs targeting these audiences through all devices, including PCs, and responsive, well-designed interfaces on mobile, Napula Wealth offers unparalleled accessibility and usability.
-The combination of real-time data APIs ensures updated data and enriches the user experience with the help of our custom API and databases.
-With the help of Django for the backend and React, HTML, CSS, and MySQL as a temporary database, including 11 tables for the frontend, we were able to create a user-friendly interface and features that adhere to modern website design rules and security standards.
-Additionally, we have incorporated historical data from well-known and trustworthy platforms and experts such as Nasdaq.
-With over one thousand lines of code in Python Django views files, which form 21 APIs and 7 actual routes comprising HTML layouts that inherit the design from layout.html, a large CSS codebase, and the usage of well-known libraries like Bootstrap and Bootstrap React, we provide users with a visually appealing and responsive experience.
-Our routes prioritize security, scalability, and maintainability, ensuring that the codebase remains secure and easily maintainable.
+Napula Wealth is a multifaceted financial platform designed to cater to the diverse needs of users, ranging from stock tracking enthusiasts to budget-conscious individuals and currency conversion aficionados.
+As a freelancer, I conceptualized, developed, and implemented Napula Wealth to showcase my skills and expertise in web development, financial data integration, and user experience design.

+## Key Features and Benefits:

+### Comprehensive Financial Management:
+- **Stock Tracking:** Keep tabs on your investments with real-time stock data from trusted sources like Nasdaq, ensuring you're always informed about market trends and your portfolio's performance.

+- **Budget Management:** Take control of your finances with robust budgeting tools that help you track expenses, set savings goals, and optimize your spending habits for financial success.

+- **Currency Conversion:** Seamlessly convert currencies for international transactions or travel, leveraging accurate exchange rates and user-friendly conversion tools.

+### Distinctive and Complex Development:
+- **Unique Feature Integration:** Napula Wealth sets itself apart with its seamless integration of multiple financial features into a single, cohesive platform, offering unparalleled convenience and utility to users.

+- **Responsive Design:** Built with Django for the backend and React, HTML, CSS, and MySQL for the frontend, Napula Wealth boasts a responsive and visually appealing interface optimized for both desktop and mobile devices.

+- **Secure and Scalable Architecture:** The platform prioritizes security, scalability, and maintainability, ensuring a robust and reliable user experience while adhering to modern web development standards.

+### Learning and Growth Opportunities:
-Furthermore, we have incorporated a tiny machine learning model using PyTorch for learning purposes (which may have some issues).
-This presented a valuable opportunity to delve into the workings of AI, including tensors and neural networks, and the challenges of data acquisition and model training.
-These processes require significant computational resources, whether from CPU power or NVIDIA CUDA cores in RTX or GTX GPUs, highlighting the complexity and resource-intensive nature of AI development.
+- **AI Integration:** Explore the realm of artificial intelligence with a tiny machine learning model implemented using PyTorch, providing valuable insights into AI development and the challenges of data processing and model training.

-In addition, Napula Wealth has been a significant learning opportunity, scaling our knowledge to new heights.
-It has enhanced our problem-solving skills, algorithmic thinking, and proficiency in both Django and React, contributing to our professional growth.
+- **Professional Development:** Developing Napula Wealth has been a significant learning opportunity, fostering the enhancement of problem-solving skills, algorithmic thinking, and proficiency in Django, React, and other cutting-edge technologies.

-# File Description:
+## File Description:

-- models.py: Defines the Django database models, encompassing 11 tables for various purposes such as user authentication, trackers, caching tables, stocks historical data, and data holders.
+- **models.py:** Defines Django database models, encompassing 11 tables for user authentication, data tracking, caching, and more.

-- urls.py: Defines all necessary routes and paths for the app, including 21 API routes and 7 actual routes.
+- **urls.py:** Defines routes and paths for the app, including 21 APIs and 7 actual routes to facilitate seamless navigation and data access.

-- views.py: Defines all necessary views, composed of APIs and regular views, totaling over thousands of lines.
+- **views.py:** Implements necessary views, comprising over thousands of lines of code, to handle API requests and render dynamic content.

-- helper.py: Plays a crucial role in aiding the alpha version AI model (investai.pth) by providing it with a neural network class that the model is trained on.

-- templates\investment: Contains 8 HTML files, one of which is layout.html, defining the layout of the application and holding React and ReactDOM UMD links.
-The other 7 files extend upon it with Django templates.

-- static\files.jsx: Contains all the JSX files used and is utilized to transform them into JavaScript files using the esbuild converter.

-- static\investment: Contains all the converted '.js' files.
+- **helper.py:** Facilitates the integration of a machine learning model for enhanced financial analysis and insights.

-# How to Run the Application:
+## How to Run the Application:

-1- Clone the repository to your machine.
+1. Clone the repository to your local machine.

-2 - Navigate to the project directory.
+2. Navigate to the project directory.

-3 - Download all the required files listed in requirements.txt.
+3. Install all required dependencies listed in requirements.txt.

-4 - Run the Django development server using the command: python manage.py runserver.
+4. Run the Django development server using the command: `python manage.py runserver`.

-# Done by: Younis Ayoub.

-# This was CS50 Web.
+## About the Developer:
+Napula Wealth was developed by Younis Ayoub, a skilled freelancer with expertise in web development, financial data integration, and AI.
+With a passion for innovation and a commitment to delivering high-quality solutions, Younis strives to exceed client expectations and drive impactful results through his work.

+## Conclusion:
+Napula Wealth serves as a testament to my proficiency as a freelancer, showcasing my ability to conceptualize, develop, and deploy complex web applications tailored to meet the diverse needs of users.
+Whether you're an investor, budgeter, or currency enthusiast, Napula Wealth offers the tools and features you need to achieve financial success.